 1. Cook your pasta

 If you don’t work with leftover cold pasta for this recipe, cook any pasta or noodles (we like spaghetti and soba noodles) according to package directions.

 Once they are al-dente, drain and set aside.
 Be sure to save some of the cooking water!

-Wash and chop the veggies you want to serve with your hummus pasta.
+Wash and chop the veggies you want to serve with your green pasta sauce.
 Sauté them in a medium-sized pan with water or olive oil for around 10 minutes until they are cooked but still a bit crunchy.

 Season with salt and pepper and set aside.

-Add all ingredients for the hummus sauce into a blender and blend until you’ve created a smooth and homogeneous mixture.
+Add all ingredients for the green pasta sauce into a blender and blend until you’ve created a smooth and homogeneous mixture.

 Adjust to your taste preference and add a splash of water if you want your sauce to be runnier.

-Divide the cooked pasta, veggies and sauce between serving bowls.
-Garnish with avocado slices, drizzle with lemon juice and serve warm.
+Divide the cooked pasta, veggies, and green sauce between serving bowls.
+Garnish with avocado slices, drizzle with lemon juice, and serve warm.

 Storage & reheating